onlyuser/gnu-tools/README.md

 gnu-tools is a collection of recipes for building gnu-tools from scratch.

-Currently, only these tools & versions are supported, but you can switch versions quite easily:
+Currently, only these tools & versions are supported, but you can switch versions easily:

 * gcc 4.6.3
 * bison 2.5